Essentials

 You can also buy individual adapters from Apple to connect all kinds of devices to the USB-C sockets,

-such as Ethernet connections, USB-A devices, SD card readers, and Thunderbolt 2 drives.
+such as Ethernet connections, USB-A devices, SDXC card readers, and Thunderbolt 2 drives.

 For example, Apple sells this thunderbolt-2 adapter